grafana/loki/docs/sources/alerting/_index.md

 ## Interacting with the Ruler

-Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortex-tool`](https://github.com/grafana/cortex-tools#rules).he CLI is in early development, but works alongside both Loki and cortex.
+Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortex-tool`](https://github.com/grafana/cortex-tools#rules).
+The CLI is in early development, but works alongside both Loki and cortex.
 Make sure to pass the `--backend=loki` argument to commands when using it with Loki.

 > **Note:** Not all commands in cortextool currently support Loki.